 There is significant progress expanding telepractice services across state Medicaid programs and commercial insurance plans.

-There is significant progress expanding telepractice coverage for audiologists and SLPs as states, Medicaid programs, commercial payers, and TRICARE turn their attention to broader health care needs.
+There is significant progress expanding telepractice coverage for audiologists and SLPs as states, Medicaid programs, commercial payers, and TRICARE.
 You can review ASHA’s state-by-state Medicaid and emergency order [PDF] and commercial insurance [PDF] tracking resources for a listing of payers and Medicaid programs that have expanded telepractice services during the COVID-19 pandemic.

 Medicare now covers telepractice services provided by audiologists and SLPs.

-Medicare now allows audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries, retroactive to March 1, 2020, and for the duration of the public health emergency.
+Medicare now allows audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries, retroactive to March 1, 2020, and for the duration of the PHE.
 CMS announced this expansion in an April 30, 2020, press release and its COVID-19 Emergency Declaration Blanket Waivers for Health Care Providers [PDF].
 See ASHA’s webpage on Medicare coverage of telehealth services during COVID-19 for details.

 Although the list of covered audiology and speech-language pathology services is not comprehensive, this is positive progress and ASHA will continue to advocate for additional coverage.
 ASHA also remains committed to advocating for full Medicare coverage of telepractice for audiologists and SLPs beyond the public health emergency.